phwd/fbec/readme.md

   - 180 - API_EC_PARAM_BLOCKED_NOTIFICATION: This notification was not delieved
   - 190 - API_EC_PARAM_ACCESS_TOKEN: Invalid OAuth 2.0 Access Token
   - 190 - The access token does not match the user claiming the offer
+  - 190 - The access token does not match the user resending the offer
   - 193 - The time specified is too far back in the past.
 Please do a full refresh of the friends using the friend FQL table

 **User Permission Errors**